aurora0543/aurora0543/README.md

 [Home Page](https://aurora0543.github.io/)
 ## Hi 👋

-I'm Lee, I'm a Msc student in Electronical Engineering at university of Glasgow.
+I'm Lee, I'm a Msc student in **Electronical Engineering** at **university of Glasgow**.
 I'm also a self proclaimed embeded devloper and like photography📷.

 - 🔭 I’m currently work on linux software devlopment
 - 💬 Ask me about: tech, memes